Main Stage Concerts

 If you are not already signed up to receive our emails, do so here.

-All tickets sold exclusively through the PAC box office.
-Order online using the links below.
-Or call the box office at 914-251-6200 to order by phone (additional fees apply for phone and in-person orders).
+All tickets sold exclusively through the Performing Arts Center box office.
+Order online using the links below, or call the box office at (914) 251-6200 to order by phone.

 Using a wheelchair or rollator?
 No problem!
 Street-level entry directly into the hall makes things easy…no stairs or elevators.